2025 Edition

 Entities in the income attribution regime (RAR) They are those that do not pay taxes as an entity, but rather their income is distributed among its members, who declare it on their personal taxes. 📋

-It also applies to some foreign entities, such as American Single Member Disregarded LLCs, which operate in Spain and pay taxes in an equivalent manner. 🌐
+Also applies to some foreign entities, such as American Single Member Disregarded LLCs, which operate in Spain and pay taxes in an equivalent manner. 🌐

 The objective of this regime is to avoid double taxation of income, both at the entity and partner level, and follow the principle of tax transparency.